aio-libs/aiohttp/docs/tutorial.rst

 The best way to handle static in production is setting up reverse proxy like NGINX or using CDN services.

-But for development handling static files by aiohttp server is very convinient.
+But for development handling static files by aiohttp server is very convenient.

 Fortunatelly it can be done easy by single call::